SimWorks MCP

 By leveraging pre-configured intelligent agents and toolsets, SimWorks MCP simplifies complex simulation workflows into intuitive natural language dialogues.
 Its core capabilities include:

-- Semantic Command Driving: Converts complex simulation requirements into precise script execution flows.
-By simply describing a task, such as "Add a Gaussian light source at the center of the region," the system automatically constructs the required model components within the software.
+- Semantic Command Driving: Translates complex simulation requirements into precise software operations.
+By simply describing a task, such as "Add a Gaussian light source at the center of the region," the system automatically completes the construction and configuration of model components through pre-set tools.

 - End-to-End Simulation Coverage: Deeply integrated with core SimWorks functionalities, providing full-process support—from solver configuration (FDTD, FDE, EME, etc.) and the placement of light sources and monitors to simulation task scheduling and data visualization analysis.

 - Seamless Cloud Computing Integration: Supports integration with cloud computing capabilities.
-Users can directly schedule cloud-based computational resources via AI commands, enabling efficient switching between local design and cloud-based parallel simulations.
+Users can directly schedule cloud-based computational resources via AI commands, enabling efficient coordination between local design and cloud-based parallel simulations.

 - Standardized Protocol & Secure Control: Built on the MCP protocol, ensuring that all AI-driven calls are standardized and traceable.
-The service supports deployment in local or private cloud environments, strictly safeguarding the privacy of research data and computational processes.
+Through secure connections with SimWorks software, the service strictly safeguards the privacy of research data and computational processes.

 Technical Implementation & Compatibility

-- Standardized Protocol Architecture: The service fully complies with the MCP protocol standard, utilizing a modular client-server architecture to ensure seamless compatibility with mainstream AI applications (such as Claude Desktop).
+- Standardized Protocol Architecture: The service fully complies with the MCP protocol standard, utilizing a modular client-server architecture.
+This standardized design ensures seamless integration with mainstream AI applications (such as Claude Desktop) and provides users with high flexibility in model selection.

 Typical Application Scenarios